Legal Dictionary

 - Legal Dictionary

-A solicitor's account of charges and expenses incurred while carrying out a client's business.
+A law practice’s account of professional costs and disbursements incurred while carrying out work for a client.

 A formal Court process where the reasonableness of costs charged by a lawyer is assessed, and a determination is made as to the costs that should have been charged by the lawyer.